ojaksch/MiSTer_tty2tft/doc/Media.md

 When a core is setting it's MAME setname, tty2tft is working as follows:
 At first tty2tft is looking for a file of the same (set-) name.
-If one is found tty2tft looks if there's also a video of that name (if activated) and plays the video first, then the picture as a "photo frame".
+If one is found tty2tft looks if there's also a video of that name and plays the video first (if activated), then the picture as a "photo frame".
 When a file is found tty2tft also looks if there are alternative names, like "qbert_alt1" (up to _alt5) and dices out which to play/show.
 A video is played only if a) this function is activated and b) there's also a picture of that name.